+'''

-To use filters add a "filters:" part in your URL.
-Filters are like function calls "filter_name(argument, argument2, etc)" and are separated using the ':' character.
+To use filters add a filters: part in your URL.
+Filters are like function calls filter_name(argument, argument2, etc) and are separated using the : character, like filters:filter_name():other_filter().

+'''

 Image URI

 This is the image URI.
 The format of this option depends heavily on the image loader you are using.
 Thumbor comes pre-packaged with an HTTP loader and a Filesystem loader.